DQL¶

 Group Filtering: Execute having-clause to filter aggregated groups

-- HAVING clause operates on aggregated results
+- The HAVING clause acts on the aggregated results

 -

-Non-Aggregation Functions: Execute non-aggregation functions in select-clause
+Non-aggregation Functions: Execute non-aggregation functions in the select-clause

 - Process expressions and functions that do not require aggregation

-- Perform further calculations on aggregation results
+- Perform further calculations on the aggregation results

 -

-Intra-Group Sorting: Execute order-by-clause, limit-clause to sort and paginate data within groups
+Intra-group Sorting: Execute order-by-clause, limit-clause to sort and paginate data within groups

 - ORDER BY is executed independently within each group